s-amberg/cpla/week09/README.md

 # 0. Peterson Mutex (Not Testat)
 From the module Parallel Programming you should be familiar with the Peterson Mutex.
-If you need to recap it you can find it on the Skripte server [here](https://skripte.hsr.ch/Informatik/Fachbereich/Parallele_Programmierung/ParProg/Uebungen/09_Memory_Models_TESTAT2/).
+If you need to recap it you can find it [on Wikipedia](https://en.wikipedia.org/wiki/Peterson%27s_algorithm).

 Below you have the implementation ported to C++ using volatile.
 While this works in Java, it is incorrect in C++.